Google’s Find My Device is now Find Hub

 Expected read time: 3 minutes

-Travelers can now use Apple's "Share Item Location" feature to help airlines find their lost Spot and POP finders.
-This new service, starting in select airports and expanding in 2025, means Spot and POP finders become even more useful for travelers by providing peace of mind and potentially speeding up the process of getting mishandled bags back.
+Travelers can use Apple's "Share Item Location" feature to help airlines find their lost Spot and POP finders.
+This service means Spot and POP finders have become even more useful for travelers by providing peace of mind and potentially speeding up the process of getting mishandled bags back.

-Users can share a secure link with the location of an AirTag or other accessories in the Find My network with others.
+Users can share a secure link with the location of an AirTag or other accessories, like Chipolo Spot or POP, in the Find My network with others.

-Apple has introduced Share Item Location, a new iOS feature that helps users locate and recover misplaced items by easily and securely sharing the location of an AirTag or Find My network accessory with third parties such as airlines.
-Share Item Location is available in most regions worldwide with the release of iOS 18.2.
+Apple's Share Item Location is an iOS feature that helps users locate and recover misplaced items by easily and securely sharing the location of an AirTag or Find My network accessory with third parties such as airlines.
+Share Item Location has been available in most regions worldwide since the release of iOS 18.2.
 Find My is built with privacy and safety at its core.
 The shared location will be disabled as soon as a user is reunited with their item, can be stopped by the owner at any time, and will automatically expire after seven days.

 Users can generate a Share Item Location link in the Find My app on their iPhone, iPad, or Mac.
 Recipients of the link will be able to view a website that shows the item's location on an interactive map for a limited time.
 The website will automatically update when a new location is available and will show a timestamp of the most recent update.